Do men get cellulite?

 Women have more subcutaneous fat too

-The subcutaneous fat tissue under the skin (under the hypodermis / cellulite layer) is 49% larger in women than men, further undermining skin tightness and increasing excessive plumpness.
+In addition to individual fat lobules in the hypodermis being larger the overall hypodermal adipose tissue volume (cellulite layer) is 49% larger in women than men, further undermining skin tightness and increasing excessive plumpness.

-Now larger subcutaneous fat means more tension on the collagen anchors that connect the deep fascia and the skin.
-This leads to an appearance similar to cellulite, but with much larger peaks and troughs.
+Now larger hypodermal fat means more tension on the collagen anchors that connect the intermediate fascia to the skin.

 More fat contained in larger “parcels” and less collagen leads to biomechanical instability